 20 Popular Must Try Filipino Street Foods

 As you roam around the streets of Philippines, the tempting scent of barbecue on skewers, hotdogs along with favorite fish balls, isaw and more street foods will make your tummy growl.
-Walking, specially on the streets of the country's capital, Manila, one would see a number of vendors, with their deliciously, enticing, cheap street foods.
+Walking specially on the streets of the country's capital, Manila, one would see a number of vendors, with their deliciously enticing, cheap street foods.

 Some may not look appealing but people finds these street eats tempting.
 The mouth watering halo-halo and the echo of the taho vendor's call means delicious street food fit in your budget that is hard not to indulge one's self into.

-So what are the Filipino street foods one can try when visiting the Philippines?
+So what are the Filipino popular street foods one can try when visiting the Philippines?

 Adidas are made from chicken feet.
 Fried and simmered until tender from mixture of soy sauce, oyster sauce, and sugar, this Philippine street food is tasty and is one favorite pulutan (finger food) along with beer or other alcoholic beverage.
 For those who wants it spicy, chili can be added.
 Adidas makes a delightful street food experience.
 It is also good with rice and some prefers it that way.